 While spring “technically” begins in March, most of us living in cold climates tend to celebrate May as the true start to the season.

-The sun, having passed the spring equinox, continues to rise (and set) further north of due east (and due west).
+Having passed the spring equinox, the sun continues to rise (and set) further north of due east (and due west).
 And, as usual, when the sun appears more northerly in the sky, the full moon that month appears almost equally further south.

 Sunrise and sunset times: